Tasmanian Wilderness

 The Tasmanian Wilderness constitutes one of the last expanses of temperate wilderness in the world and a cultural landscape for Tasmanian Aboriginal people.

 Tasmanian Aboriginal people have lived here for approximately 40,000 years, of which traces can be found in prehistoric cave sites.
 Its nature is of exceptional beauty, with various distinctive landforms ranging from the alpine to wetland and coastal ecosystems.
-It includes some of the longest-lived trees in the world and is home to a number of marsupial carnivores.
+It includes some of the longest-lived trees in the world and is home to several marsupial carnivores.

 Community Perspective: The lakes of Dove and St. Clair (part of the Cradle Mountain/Lake St. Clair National Park) are the most accessible option for a short visit, and you may spot platypus, wombat and echnidna there.
-The other 7 included reserves have so far been unreviewed.
+Shandos has given an overview of 5 of the included reserves.

 Map of Tasmanian Wilderness